Best Compression Garment for Body & Tummy Surgery Patients

 What is the best compression garment for me?

 Like other garments, compression garments come in a variety of different brands, shapes, sizes and designs.
-The most important thing your surgeon will consider when recommending a compression garment for your tummy tuck recovery is the fit of it on you.
+The most important thing your surgeon will consider when recommending a compression garment for your abdominoplasty recovery is the fit of it on you.
 It should cover the areas it needs to cover adequately, feel snug but not too tight, and be easy for you to put on and take off once you’re able.

 Which compression garment brands do surgeons prefer?